cordery/django-languages-plus/README.rst

 ---------------------------------------
 Requirements
 ---------------------------------------
-django-countries-plus
+django-countries-plus >= 1.

-Django:  Tested against the latest versions of 1.11, 2, and 3.
+Django:  Tested against the latest versions of 3, and 4.
+Python 3

 Running Tests